c-ware/docgen/README.md

   - Constants
   - Macro functions

-Each of these things has different 'tags' that are used to describe a certain thing about them.
+Each of these things have different 'tags' that are used to describe a certain thing about them.
 For example, functions have the '@param' tag to describe a parameter, and an '@type' tag to describe the type of said parameter.
 These are composed in a single source code comment with a 'header' that specifies what